Monday, 17 June 2013

 The Collins Dictionary defines faith as:

-- a specific system of religious beliefs ⇒
+2. a specific system of religious beliefsthe Jewish faith

 It also gives details that the word originated from the Anglo-French feid, from Latin fidēs trust, confidence.